dwfe/tree-cell/README.md

 ## Advantages of tree-cell

 1. Acceptance of changes in **the observed cell tree** always happens in a [nextTick](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#process-nexttick)(in the Node.js environment) or in a [microtask](https://developer.mozilla.org/en-US/docs/Web/API/queueMicrotask)(in the browser environment).
-2. As a consequence of (1), **tree-cell** automatically batches changes.
-Batching speeds up the program, because interim changes are not applied.
+2. As a consequence of (1), by default **tree-cell** automatically debounce changes.
+Debouncing speeds up the program, because interim changes are not applied.
 3. In most cases, it is not necessary to control subscriptions/unsubscribing.
 Everything happens automatically based on just your code.
 4. Also, all sorts of merging/switching streams become unnecessary, for example, such: `merge`, `switchMap`, `combineLatest`, etc.
 5. Built-in `distinctUntilChanged`.
 Each new value is compared for equality with the previous one, using `Object.is`.
 You can also pass your comparison implementation - `option.isEqual`, as well as map the object fields before comparison - `option.equalsMapping`.